Best time to visit Thailand

 The south is sunny, dry, with clear blue skies, little chance of rain and average daily temperatures between 26 – 31°C. The islands of Koh Chang and Koh Kood on the east coast of the Gulf of Thailand may experience the occasional rain shower but nothing major.
 Diving continues being an ideal activity on the west coast around Phuket, Khao Lak and Krabi, with good underwater visibility and water temperatures around 27°C.

-Temperatures start to rise throughout Thailand, most keenly felt in Chiang Mai, Khao Sok National Park, and the northern regions, as winter draws to an end.
+The temperature starts to rise throughout Thailand, most keenly felt in Chiang Mai, Khao Sok National Park, and the northern regions, as winter draws to an end.
 Although the weather is dry, humidity levels are high and the temperature can hit 33°C.

 High temperatures of up to 35°C and little chance of rain is expected in Bangkok and central Thailand, making sightseeing more challenging, so plan for shorter experiences rather than all-day visits.

-Temperatures throughout Thailand in April can be summed up in one word: “hot”, with average temperatures in the high 30’s°C a frequent occurrence.
+The temperature throughout Thailand in April can be summed up in one word: “hot”, with average temperatures in the high 30’s°C a frequent occurrence.
 The heat in Bangkok and central Thailand around Kanchanaburi can be particularly oppressive, making sightseeing challenging, so plan for shorter experiences rather than all-day visits.

 The temperature drops slightly throughout the country, and most regions welcome a significant rise in rainfall, but nothing major to avoid visiting Thailand.